Norway wealth fund should invest in fewer companies, government says

 The move reflects the growing awareness among international investors about risk in the environmental, social and corporate governance (ESG) field, in which the Norwegian wealth fund has often set the pace.

-The fund’s reference index would be cut to around 6,600 firms from 8,800 companies presently, the ministry said in its annual recommendation to parliament.
+The fund’s reference index would be cut to around 6,600 companies from 8,800 now, the ministry said in its annual recommendation to parliament.

-The fund should also exclude for now more companies from emerging markets, including from Saudi Arabia, in the index governing its investment, it said.
+The fund also should not add, for now, more companies from emerging markets, including from Saudi Arabia, in the index governing its investment, it said.

 The fund currently holds stakes in around 9,100 companies, and a smaller reference index could, over time, lead to a cut in the number of companies owned.